-Students who graduate with the B.Sc.Rehab.Sc. degree with the required cGPA of 3.0 or better may be considered for acceptance into the same discipline of the Master of Science (Applied) program that commences in the summer following graduation.
-For full details, refer to the Rules and Regulations documents at School of Physical & Occupational Therapy > Occupational Therapy Program > Master of Science (Applied) in Occupational Therapy and School of Physical & Occupational Therapy > Physical Therapy Program > Master of Science (Applied) in Occupational Therapy and School of Physical & Occupational Therapy > Physical Therapy Program > Master of Science (Applied) in Physical Therapy .
+Students who graduate with the B.Sc.Rehab.Sc. degree with the required cGPA of 3.0 or better will be considered for acceptance into the same discipline of the Master of Science (Applied) program that commences in the summer following graduation.
+For full details, refer to the Rules and Regulations documents at School of Physical & Occupational Therapy > Occupational Therapy Program > Master of Science (Applied) in Occupational Therapy and School of Physical & Occupational Therapy > Physical Therapy Program > Master of Science (Applied) in Physical Therapy .

 Entry to the MSc(A) OT or MSc(A) PT requires students to have a minimum cGPA of 3.0.
-Even when the cGPA requirement is attained, the Occupational Therapy Promotions and Review Committee (OTPRC) or the Physical Therapy Promotion sand Review Committee (PTPRC) may recommend that a student not be admitted to the Master's program if, during the Bachelor's program, (i) the student has had 3 or more documented performance deficiencies (flags), with or without probationary status; or (ii) the student has not progressed sufficiently toward achievement of the required skills and attributes for entry to practice.
+Even when the cGPA requirement is attained, the Occupational Therapy Promotions and Review Committee (OTPRC) or the Physical Therapy Promotion sand Review Committee (PTPRC) may recommend that a student not be admitted to the Master's program if, during the Bachelor's program: (i) the student has had 3 or more documented performance deficiencies (flags), with or without probationary status; or (ii) the student has not progressed sufficiently toward achievement of the required skills and attributes for entry to practice.